Did you know...

 Click here for BCNC's Theory of Change

-Felix Jianqiang Li is a senior at Charlestown High School who has been going to BCNC's Youth Center for four years.
-Watch this video and see how his involvement at the Youth Center has improved his leadership skills and led him to a brighter future.
+Chloe Mai is a senior at Boston Latin Academy who has been going to BCNC's Youth Center since she was in sixth grade.
+Watch this video and see how her involvement with the Youth Center has improved her leadership skills and led her to a brighter future.